HCMID/scholia-transmission/README.md

 - `termsearch`: see passages with term (anywhere in corpus).
 Includles TF-IDF measure of term's salience.
-- see distribution of initial n-grams in corpus
+- `initial-ngrams`: see distribution of initial n-grams in corpus.